patrikimaru/PetCare-Web/README.md

 # PET CARE API

-An API for managing dog grooming appointments, including user registration, login, and appointment scheduling.
+A Website for managing dog grooming appointments, including user registration, login, and appointment scheduling.

 ## Table of Contents